-Once a decision to apply for a name change has been reached, the municipal council must pass a resolution and submit it to the ministry.
+Once a final decision to apply for a name change has been reached, the municipal council must pass a resolution and submit it to the Ministry of Government Relations.
 The resolution should be accompanied by a letter setting out the reasons for the request and an outline of any public consultation that was undertaken.

-After a review of the submission, if the Minister is of the opinion that the name of the community should be changed, the Minister may issue an order changing the name of the municipality.
+If the Minister is of the opinion that the name of the community should be changed, the Minister will issue an order changing the name of the municipality.

 Once an order is made for the name change: